-learn is a very special command, because it is used to create your own commands.
-The command you create can take input and return output.
+learn is special as it is used to create your own commands.
+The commands you create can take input and return output.
 Let us take a look at how a new command is created:

 learn circle $x {